Contribution to a Circulating Society

 Image Photo

-1. Calculated based on the company’s FY2021 domestic shipments.
+1. Calculated based on the Company’s FY2021 domestic shipments.

-2. Based on the standard of “Used Paper Recycling Appropriate Rank List" for printed materials which was established by the Japan Federation of Printing Industries
+2. Based on the standard set in the Used Paper Recyclability Rankings List for printed materials compiled by the Japan Federation of Printing Industries

-[Case Study]Supporting Greening of Deserts with Proceeds from the Sale of 110,000 Used Batteries for Recycling
+[Case Study] Supporting Greening of Deserts with Proceeds from the Sale of 100,000 Used Batteries for Recycling

 CITIZEN RETAIL PLANNING